Photography mdavid.com.au

 But don’t push that aperture too far.
 Really small apertures, like f/32 for example, cause problems of their own.
 Also, as a general rule, depth of field issues will not be so noticeable at shorter focal lengths.

-Another trick you can use it to take two or more photos of the same scene, focused at different distances.
+Another trick you can use is to take two or more photos of the same scene, focused at different distances.
 Then merge all the sharpest bits from the shots together on your computer later.
 That process is called stacking.

 Aperture too small (f-number too big)